-

 Advance Payment of the Premium Tax Credit – Alternative Calculation for the Year of Marriage

-If you need to repay some of the advanced payment of the Premium Tax Credit that you received, then the alternative marriage calculation may lower the amount you must repay.
+If you need to repay some of the advanced payment of the Premium Tax Credit you received, then the alternative marriage calculation may lower the amount you must repay.
 It allocates 50% of your household income to each spouse and calculates the allowable credit for your pre-marriage months of that amount.
 NOTE: The…

 -